godotengine/godot-docs/tutorials/shading/shading_reference/shading_language.rst

           must match *exactly* to the name of the uniform in the shader or else it will not be recognized.

 Any GLSL type except for *void* can be a uniform.
-Additionally, Godot provides optional shader hints to make the compiler understand for what the uniform is used. ``hint_albedo`` is required for proper sRGB->linear conversion, as Godot’s 3D engine renders in linear color space.
+Additionally, Godot provides optional shader hints to make the compiler understand for what the uniform is used.

 .. code-block:: glsl